 Be ready to work hard!

-A Fresh and Local CSA Work Share Member is someone who works a farm shift of at least 4 hours on the same day every week from the date they start (typically, some time in March, but it’s possible to start right now) through October in exchange for a Full Vegetable Share bag of the farm’s produce the week they work.
+A Fresh and Local CSA Work Share Member is someone who works a farm shift of at least 4 hours on the same day every week from the date they start (typically, some time in March) through October in exchange for a Full Vegetable Share bag of the farm’s produce the week they work.
 CSA Work Share members differ from one-time volunteers and CSA members who volunteer to work in that Work Share Members develop skill and speed over the course of a season, which gives them an important role to play in meeting the farm’s labor needs.
 The farm and its CSA shareholders rely on Work Share Members for the quantity and quality of food they’ll receive through the season.
 Work Share Members enable the farm to also meet its goals.
-The Work Share is a relationship, which makes it more challenging and more rewarding then a monetary exchange.
+The Work Share is a relationship between the Work Share person and the CSA Community, which makes it more challenging and more rewarding then a monetary exchange.

 Because CSA Work Shares are so important to meeting the goals of the farm, participants must sign an agreement that they will be available across the season to fulfill their obligation, and that they will make an effort to find a replacement worker for weeks when they cannot make it.
 Before you sign the Work Share Member agreement, please make sure you have a sense of commitment to supporting the community that has formed around this farm for an entire season.
 The consequence of breaking the workshare agreement (missing a scheduled work day twice without calling in) is that your CSA Work Share will be given to someone else.
 (Yes, you can be a Work Share Members and still take up to two weeks off for your summer vacation if you need to – – but you must schedule your time off well in advance for the sake of farm planning.)